Bramm/Bramm.github.io/_posts/2017-01-20-new-bike-day.md

 <img src="/emstrasbourg.jpg" class="fit image">

-tl;dr: I fell off my road bike and broke it.
-I bought a gravelbike instead.
+tl;dr: My road bike broke down while driving on cobblestones, so I bought a gravelbike instead.
+Also, you missed a hilarious joke about Sven Nys.
+Make sure you ask me about it when I'm back.
+It's definitely worth it.